Kenny Koplove

-Kenneth Scott Koplove (born August 2, 1993) is an American right-handed professional baseball pitcher who has played internationally with the Israel national baseball team and is currently a free agent.
+Kenneth Scott Koplove (born August 2, 1993) is an American right-handed former professional baseball pitcher.
+He played internationally with the Israel national baseball team.

 In high school, as a senior Koplove was named the 2012 Gatorade Pennsylvania Player of the Year.
 As a junior at Duke University in 2015, he struck out 37 batters in 25.1 innings, while setting the school's single-season record with 11 saves.

-He was selected in the 17th round of the 2015 Major League Baseball Draft by the Philadelphia Phillies.
+He was selected in the 17th round of the 2015 Major League Baseball draft by the Philadelphia Phillies.
 Koplove was on the roster of Team Israel at the 2017 World Baseball Classic.

 Early life

 Koplove was born in Philadelphia, Pennsylvania, and grew up in South Philadelphia.
 He is the son of Steve (an attorney) and Joni Koplove, and is Jewish.
 He is the younger brother of former major league pitcher Mike Koplove, who is 17 years older.
 He also has two older sisters; named Andrea and Erica.